saintsal/supershadowy/index.md

     -
     *Be well, super shadowy friends.
-    Bring exploration and discovery to your peers.* 🫂
+    May you bring exploration and discovery to your peers.* 🫂

     *a [KERNEL](https://kernel.community)  adventure*